 We’ve assumed you’ll have invested in a balanced diversified portfolio with 60% exposure to equities and 40% exposure to bonds.
 We’ve also factored in a 1% annual fee charged quarterly.

-If you’d started investing in this 60/40 model portfolio in 1990 and continued to today, your money would have grown by an annualised 7.49%.
+If you’d started investing in this 60/40 model portfolio in 1990 and continued to mid-2018, your money would have grown by an annualised 7.49%.
 We’ve assumed this rate of growth for our regular savings plans below, along with a more conservative 5% growth estimate – in line with guidance set by the FCA.

 £400 a month